 - I always include some healthy fats in my day.

-- I enjoy produce sources of carbs like berries, green apples, sweet potatoes on occasion, winter squash, pumpkin, and any kind of vegetable I want.
+- I enjoy produce sources of carbs like berries, green apples, sweet potatoes, winter squash, and pumpkin.

 - Fermented foods are also a daily part of my routine for optimal gut health and mood function.